lewie9021/dustjs-linkedin-loader/README.md

 ---

-A loader for Webpack that compiles Dust templates into JavaScript to be used within the Browser.
+A loader for Webpack that compiles Dust templates into JavaScript to be used within the browser.

 ### Motivation

 I initial looked at the default Dust loader [here](https://github.com/avaly/dust-loader), but unfortunatly, it didn't meet my requirements.
 I wanted a simple way to control how templates were named and required.
 In the old loader, requiring templates didn't have much of a purpose.
 Instead I decided to both register the template and then return the name.
-This made the require more meaningful as it could be assigned to a variable and useding within dust.render.
+This made the require more meaningful as it could be assigned to a variable and used with dust.render.

 ### Example